Music Shop Menu :

 Here is what Alchemix Producer Marly L. said recently in an interview:

-Could there be a revival of the Recording Industry, driven by quality vinyl records and analogue recording?
+Could there be a revival of the Recording Industry, driven by quality vinyl records and analog recording?

-Yes, one would think so, more and more music lovers ask for quality, those are people who buy vinyl records and who love the warmer richer sound of analog recorded music.
+Yes, one would think so, more and more music lovers ask for quality, those are people who buy vinyl records and who love the warmer richer sound of analogue recorded music.

 Vinyl records are suddenly cool again.
 Baby boomers are rediscovering their music and are nostalgic for their youth.
 But to the surprise and delight of music producers, increasing numbers of the mp3 and iPod generation are also purchasing record players and buying vinyl records.